 Why I do it? – If you haven’t seen it, watch Dan Pink’s video about the three factors that drive employee success: Autonomy, Mastery and Purpose.
 If employees can have autonomy to offer value to your company, why stand in the way?
 This is similar to Google offering 10% of time to all employees to work on anything they want.
 This freedom translates into creativity and ownership.

 “Your strong ability to TRUST in us and our capabilities.
 You weren’t afraid to let us run with crazy ideas.”

-As a manager/leader, I’m always tinkering with approaches but these apparently stood out as different than what employees have seen in the past.
+As a manager/leader, I’m always tinkering with approaches but these apparently were different from what employees have seen in the past.
 I’ve stayed true to these approaches, but have definitely faltered through experimenting and altering things throughout the years.

 So why am I sharing this feedback?

 But as tough as it is, management can also be VERY rewarding.
 It’s an awesome feeling seeing someone on your team accomplish a goal, overcome a challenge, do something great personally, or just see the impact they make.
-It’s like being a coach of a sports team – nothing feels better when your team wins.
+It’s like being a sports team coach – nothing feels better when your team wins.